bringauto/fleet-protocol-http-api/README.md

 Python 3.5.2+

 ## Server re-generation
 You must have the OpenAPI Generator installed (see [link](https://openapi-generator.tech/docs/installation/)).
+Before the server generation, the server must be STOPPED.

 To regenerate the server run (in the `server` directory):
 ```bash